 2011 B.F.A. in Art Management at University of Yamanashi.

 Takashima received an Honorable Mention Award in Canon New Cosmos of Photography in 2012, and in 2016 at the same award he got an Excellence Award (Selected by Hiraki Sawa).

 Kiyosato Museum of Photographic Arts has selected Takashima’s works as part of its “Young Portfolio” in 2014 and in 2016.

-Born 1980 in Osaka prefecture.
+Born 1980 in Osaka.
 Matsushita obtained a B.F.A in oil painting from Kyoto City University of the Arts in 2004.
+Lives in Tokyo.

 Her solo show has been held twice at our gallery, “MARIKO” in October 2015 and “id” in October 2016.

 She confronts with human “Sex” and “Death”.
 Primarily paintings, her works has a touch of fleshy carnal existence and a unique sense of colors.